Contributor Andrea Pflaumer shares a surprising take on how to be lazy but still beautiful! Enjoy, dear reader.

 But frankly, when someone has put in the effort to present themselves to us in a good light, we get the sense that the relationship won’t be one-sided.
 That makes it easier for us to get to know them.

 So, ultimately, you are doing these things for yourself.
 But it’s a gift that makes you more emotionally accessible to others.
-And when you have an easy routine, when you don’t have to think too hard or work too hard at it, you are more likely to repeat it.
+When you have an easy routine, when you don’t have to think too hard or work too hard at it, you are more likely to repeat it.
+Try a new way of approaching your beauty or self-care routine—sometimes a fresh perspective can make all the difference.
+Consider writing down your routines or progress, as documenting your steps can help you stay motivated and see your improvement over time.

 Most importantly, an easy routine that makes you feel attractive will energize you, make you feel more optimistic, and then leave you time for more important things: like learning, growing, and loving.